fhircast/sandbox.js/README.md

 + MODE: Specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
 Default is 'hub'.
 + PORT: Specifies the listening port.
 Default is 3000.
 Do not set this variable in cloud deployment.
 + HUB_URL: Specifies the address where the subscriber and publisher will connect to.
 Default is http://localhost:3000.
-+ CLIENT_URL: Specifies the address where the subscriber and publisher will connect to.
++ CLIENT_URL: Specifies the address where the client node will receive published events.
 Default is http://localhost:3000/client.
 + TITLE: Sets the title.
 Default is 'FHIRcast JavaScript Sandbox - Hub and Client'.
 + BACKGROUND_COLOR: Sets the background color.
 Default is 'darkgray'.